Basic Kirwan injectivity and its applications: Introduction

-Using a variation of the Delzant construction, out of any non-rational simple polytope Prato \cite[Section 3]{Pr01} constructed a foliation analogue of a symplectic toric manifold, called a symplectic toric quasifold.
-From our viewpoint, Prato's toric quasifolds provide a rich and interesting class of Hamiltonian torus actions on transversely K\"ahler foliations to which our main results apply very well.
-Indeed, our foliation analogue of the Carrell-Liberman theorem provides immediately a positive answer to a conjecture raised by Battaglia and Zaffran \cite{BZ15}, which asserts that the basic Hodge numbers of toric quasifolds are concentrated on the main diagonal.
-Our method also enables us to completely determine the basic Betti numbers of symplectic toric quasifolds, and show that they are given by the components of the $h$-vectors of the moment polytope.
+From our viewpoint, Prato's toric quasifolds provide a rich and interesting class of Hamiltonian torus actions on transversely K\"ahler foliations to which our general results apply very well.
+Indeed, our foliation analogue of the Carrell--Liberman theorem provides a positive answer to a conjecture raised by Battaglia--Zaffran \cite{BZ15}, which asserts that the basic Hodge numbers of toric quasifolds are concentrated on the main diagonal.
+As an aside, we also present a purely symplectic method of computing the betti numbers of a symplectic toric quasifold as a diffeological space, c.f. \cite{I13}.
+Our method appears to be new even for symplectic toric manifolds (cf. \cite[Theorem I.3.6]{Ca03}).
+It relies on the extensions of two important facts in equivariant symplectic geometry to the realm of Hamiltonian actions on transversely symplectic foliations: the uniqueness of the minimal critical submanifold of a component of a moment map, and the slice theorem for Hamiltonian torus actions.
+It may also be noteworthy that our main results apply to a wider class of transversely K\"ahler foliations which may not admit a large symmetry from a torus of greatest possible dimension.